A Guide to Photographing the Pacific Coast Highway

 Everywhere you look, this area of the city is completely captivating.
 I think it’s also refreshing to immerse yourself in a different style of living whenever you can.
 In reality, San Francisco’s Chinatown is just a small section of a bigger city, but it feels like a whole new world.
 It left me craving international travel even more than usual.

-We only stopped in Arcata briefly- mainly just to sleep on our way to Portland, but I thought it was worth a mention all the same simply to share our eerie experience with you all.
+We only stopped in the town very briefly- mainly just to sleep on our way to Portland, but I thought it was worth a mention all the same simply to share our eerie experience.

 We ended up booking a room at Hotel Arcata which we strongly believe to be haunted.
-Okay, maybe not haunted, but seriously look it up and imagine checking in after a long night of driving through the redwoods.
+Okay, maybe not haunted, but seriously look it up and imagine checking in after a long night of driving through mist among the towering redwoods of NorCal.

 A Bit About Hotel Arcata...